ayazhankadessova/Digital-Personal-card/README.md

 1. Clone this repo
 2. run `npm install` to install the dependencies.
 3. Change info/text/picture
-4. Run `npm run div` to start the application.
+4. Run `npm run dev` to start the application.

 ## Improve